GOES West (GOES 17)

 The consequence of this is inadequate cooling for some of the infrared (IR) channels on the instrument during parts of the night, leading to partial loss of ABI imagery.

-During nighttime hours, for part of the year, the sun shines onto the ABI detectors which heats up faster than they can be cooled.
-The detectors become warmer than they're designed to operate and emissions from the Earth result in overwhelming some infrared channels, meaning a useful signal is not available.
+During nighttime hours, for part of the year, the sun shines onto the ABI detectors, which heat up faster than they can be cooled.
+The detectors become warmer than they're designed to operate, and as a result, emissions from the Earth overwhelm some infrared channels, meaning a useful signal is not available.

 The individual channels are as follows: